All Episodes

 Three-quarters mind.

-And so there's just an in uh not intolerance, but a sense of the country is getting too diverse, and that somehow they're the losers in this process, or the country as a whole is a loser in the process of sinking ship.
+And so there's just not an intolerance, but a sense that the country is getting too diverse and that somehow they're the losers in this process or the country as a whole is a loser in the process.

-And so that is, I think the central core of what Trump is tapping into.
+And so that is, I think, at the central core of what Trump is tapping into.

-It's a sense of collective loss as much as personal loss that's driving white those voters.
+It's a sense of collective loss as much as personal loss that's driving by those rulers.

 That's a key point.

-For Brooks and people like him, to admit that this is not personal on the part of all the people voting for Trump, that they Are Americans and that they are worried about their country, not themselves first.
+That's a key thing to admit for Brooks and people like him, to admit that this is not personal on the part of all the people voting for Trump, that they are Americans and that they are worried about their country, not themselves first.

 That's a big admission.